soffes/blog/published/2007-09-19-internet-explorer-is-stupid/internet-explorer-is-stupid.markdown

 ---
-title: Internet Explorer is Stupid
+tags:
+- development
-categories: development web
+- web
 ---

+# Internet Explorer is Stupid

 This is retarded.
 I’m going to complain for a minute here.
 To be valid XHTML1.1, you need to make your content type `application/xhtml+xml`.
 By default the content type is `text/html` which isn’t valid XHTML1.1.
 In Internet Explorer, it doesn't know what to do with the `application/xhtml+xml` content type and asks the user to download it.
 WHY!?
 That is so dumb.
 Why does Microsoft refuse to listen to web standards?
 I do not understand.
 There is an easy work around for this, but that is dumb that this has to be done.